hwayne/learntla-v2/docs/beginner/invariants.rst

   Is interpreted as ``A /\ (B => C)``, *not* ``(A /\ B) => C``.
 When it doubt, add in parenthesis.

-We can now run this as our full invariant, and the spec works :ss:`duplicates_many_inputs`.
+We can now run this as our full invariant; the spec will still pass.

 .. index::
   single: quantifier
-  single: quantifier, \A
+  single: quantifier; \A
-  single: quantifier, \E
+  single: quantifier; \E
   single: \A (forall)
   single: \E (exists)